Common Counter Arguments against Bitcoin Debunked

 This is perhaps the oldest argument against Bitcoin.
 The skeptics of the cryptocurrency believe that since it doesn’t have any intrinsic value, it will eventually burst and its price would plunge to zero one day.
 Thus, they think it is a bubble.

-In finance, a bubble can be defined as an economic cycle that is characterized by the rapid rise in the price of an asset which is immediately followed by a sharp decline.
-The bubble occurs when investors are no longer willing to purchase the asset at the escalated price, and this eventually leads to a sell-off, which drags the price down.
+In finance, a bubble can be defined as an economic cycle characterized by a rapid rise in the price of an asset followed by a sharp decline.
+The bubble occurs when investors are no longer willing to purchase the asset at the escalated price, leading to a sell-off that drags the price down.

 Bitcoin skeptics have claimed several times that the cryptocurrency is a bubble.
-Over the past decade, Bitcoin has suffered four major price corrections, and on each occasion, the skeptics have reiterated their stance that the cryptocurrency was a bubble.
-On each of the supposed ‘bubble,’ the price of BTC dropped by more than 70 percent.
-However, the value of the cryptocurrency bounces back and goes ahead to set a new record price.
+Over the past decade, Bitcoin has suffered four major price corrections, and on each occasion, skeptics have reiterated their stance that the cryptocurrency was a bubble.
+On each of these supposed ‘bubbles,’ the price of BTC dropped by more than 70 percent.
+However, the value of the cryptocurrency bounces back and goes on to set a new record price.

-While the cryptocurrency was considered a bubble at $100 and investors were not willing to purchase it at that price, the market recovered, and investors bought it at higher prices of $1,000, $10,000 and its all-time high of $20,000.
+While Bitcoin was considered a bubble at $100 and investors were not willing to purchase it at that price, the market recovered, and investors bought it at higher prices of $1,000, $10,000, and its all-time high of $20,000.

-Each time the bear market comes around, Bitcoin and the cryptocurrency market is undergoing a correction.
-The market correction is something that happens to the other financial markets, considering the market crashes of 2008, and others in the past century.
+Each time the bear market comes around, Bitcoin and the cryptocurrency market undergo a correction.
+Market correction is something that happens in other financial markets as well, considering the market crashes of 2008 and others in the past century.

 The fact that Bitcoin has undergone four significant corrections over the past decade and the price didn’t plunge to zero reiterates the fact that it is not a bubble.
 Instead, Bitcoin is a financial asset that undergoes market corrections but comes back stronger after each correction.